anon-blue/anon.blue/README.txt

                                                         666exit
                   fbdfdbdzbbdfz

-                I think of bleu all the time, bleu skin, bleu screanm
-                                  twa d kmkk
+                I think of bleu all the time, bleu skin, bleu screanmasd=hum jak e what is ithis?                  twa d kmkk

                                                                               f
 I think, regardless of our individual circumstances tonight, tomrrow, RA The Rug